 I am a Lecturer/Assistant Professor in Psychology in Education and a chartered psychologist (CPsychol).
-I received my PhD in Psychology from the University of Sydney, Australia and worked as a Postdoctoral Research Fellow for the Teacher Select Project, funded by the European Research Council Consolidator Grant, at the University of York.
+I received my PhD in Psychology from the University of Sydney, Australia and worked as a Postdoctoral Research Fellow for the Teacher Selection Project, funded by the European Research Council Consolidator Grant.

-My research interests lie in the assessment and development, of student and teacher non-cognitive characteristics (particularly social emotional competencies and personality).
-I investigate the role of student and teacher non-cognitive characteristics on student (e.g., academic achievement) and teacher outcomes (e.g., instructional quality and burnout).
-My research uses frameworks from personality and individual differences, educational psychology and organisational psychology and advanced quantitative statistical techniques (e.g., multilevel and structural equation models).
+My research interests lie in the assessment and development, of student and teacher non-cognitive characteristics (particularly social emotional competencies).
+I investigate the role of student and teacher non-cognitive characteristics on student (eg academic achievement) and teacher outcomes (eg instructional quality and burnout).
+I use interdisciplinary frameworks, including personality and individual differences, educational psychology, organisational psychology and advanced quantitative methods (eg multilevel and structural equation models).